-Swim Buoy, founded in 1955 by Jack L. Brasington, Sr., was not a maker of life preservers.
+Swim Buoy, founded in 1955 by Jack L. Brasington Sr., was not a maker of life preservers.
 Instead, they were to help a child float and learn to swim.
+Sometimes, they were just called a bubble.

-In the last few decades, other methods became popular, including the floatation devices that you remove strips from the side gradually as the child learns to swim.
-There is also the gruesome “throw in the water” immersion method, which somehow seems about as charming as water childbirth.
+In the last few decades, other methods became popular, including the flotation devices that you remove strips from the side gradually as the child learns to swim.
+There is also the gruesome “throw in the water” immersion method, which somehow seems about as charming as water childbirth, though it does have its adherents.

 But the best was the Swim Buoy bubble float.
 It was best because it made the child swim and move about to keep its head above water, in a sense training the child to swim without knowing it.